Best of

 Self-serve export

 Contact Book runs on infrastructure we operate ourselves under German law.
 We don't sell, share, or train models on your data.
 Logged-in pages don't load advertising pixels or third-party heatmaps.
 Export + delete are one button each.
+For our thinking on AI agents as relationship tools, that page explains where we draw the line.

 Strengths